ganrad/oci-ai-services/oci-ai-ad-async/README.md

       ![alt tag](./images/section-2-2-2.png)

-      The Async Job **Status** will initially display a value of *Accepted*, it will then switch to *In Progress* state once the Job starts running and finally when the Job finishes it's status will be *Succeeded*.
+      The Async Job **Status** will initially display a value of *Accepted*.
+The Job status will switch to *In Progress* once the Job starts running and finally when the Job finishes it's status will change to *Succeeded*.
 As our inference data set is relatively small, the Async Job should finish within a minute or so.
 See screenshot below.

       ![alt tag](./images/section-2-2-3.png)